Crockpot corned beef & cabbage: not Irish, but it’s all good

-- ½ of a large head cabbage, cut into wedges with the core still attached
+- 1/2 large head cabbage, cut into wedges with the core still attached

 - Salt and pepper, to taste

-- During the last hour of cooking, add the cabbage and change slow-cooker setting to high.
+During the last hour of cooking, add the cabbage and change slow-cooker setting to high.
 After an hour, remove the meat, cabbage, and juices.
-Remove any peppercorn or bay leaf Cling-ons.
+Remove any peppercorn or bay leaf cling-ons and discard.
 Cool and refrigerate overnight.
 Combine all vegetables, juices, and meat in a large Dutch oven and reheat on medium low.
 Remove meat when heated through and allow to rest for 10 minutes.
 Slice thinly against the grain and serve with carrots, potatoes, cabbage, and a dollop of Dijon mustard.
 Enjoy!

 *If no spice packet is included, use 2 tsp. corned beef seasoning